The Search Committee

 - demonstrated ability in promoting a deliberative process

 - knowledge of the campus and its surrounding communities

 As a best practice, the committee should consist of at least three members, including the chair, who should be distinguished in her/his department and the university, who has participated in searches resulting in successful recruitment of diverse candidates, and who is familiar with equal opportunity and affirmative action principles.
 The committee membership should be diverse in gender and race/ethnicity, bringing different perspectives, expertise, and backgrounds to the process.
 The inclusion of women and members of underrepresented groups from other departments or administrative units is acceptable.

 Ideally, a Search Committee should be as small as possible, yet large enough to include as many legitimate interests as possible.
 Keep in mind that the larger the group, the more difficult it becomes to arrange meetings when all can attend.

-Personnel from the Office of Equal Opportunity and Compliance are available to meet with the committee or to serve as a resource at any point in the search process.
+Personnel from Equal Opportunity, Compliance & Title IX are available to meet with the committee or to serve as a resource at any point in the search process.
 The Search Committee will want to evaluate all steps of its search in terms of affirmative action, with particular attention to the danger of unintentionally introducing any kind of discriminatory practice into the process.

 The charge to the Search Committee must be clear and precise.
 Ambiguity in the charge, in the role of the committee, or in the extent of its authority can create confusion that will hamper and delay the selection process at crucial points.
 The hiring official should state his/her expectation of the committee, such as whether the committee is responsible for identifying one top candidate, or a list of highly recommended candidates, and, if so, how many should be received.